Except as otherwise noted in these rules, the Major League Baseball rules will be in effect.

 The Playing Field

-Field of play will equal the dimensions of a standard little league field (i.e., with the bases being about 60 feet or 20 paces apart).
+Field of play will equal the dimensions of a standard little league field (with the bases being about 60 feet or 20 paces apart).
+The field will also have coned, clearly identifiable, spray painted (when on grass fields), bunt and charge lines.
+Foul lines will be marked with cones in the outfield.

 FXA will provide field equipment.
-This will consist of a 10-inch playground ball, bases, cones and music speaker.
+This will consist of a 10-inch rubber kickball, bases, cones and music speaker.

-- Each team should consist of a minimum of ten (10) players and no more than 20 players.
+- A team should consist of a minimum of ten (10) players and no more than 20 players.
 Each team is required to begin a game with at least 6 players in the field, with a minimum of 2 females.
 A team may not play more than 10 players (minimum of 4 females) in the field.

 - Every player present is required to be in the kicking line up.
 Every player is required to play at least one (1) inning in the field.
 If a team does not have the required minimum number of female players in the fielding lineup, then the team must forfeit.

-- If a team is short players, they MUST have a catcher & pitcher and then play short in the field.
+- If a team is fielding less than 10 players, they MUST have a catcher & pitcher and will have to play short in the field.

 - If a team cannot field at least 6 players (minimum of 2 females), they automatically forfeit.